-Peter Redmond - Non- Executive Director appointed 4 October 2017
+Peter Redmond - Non-Executive Director - appointed 4 October 2017

-Peter Redmond is a corporate financier with some 30 years' experience in corporate finance and venture capital.
-He has acted on and assisted a wide range of companies to attain a listing over many years, on the Unlisted Securities Market, the Full List and AIM, whether by IPO or in many cases via reversals, across a wide range of sectors, ranging from technology through financial services to natural resources and, in recent years has done so as a director of the companies concerned.
-He has been active over many years in corporate rescues and reconstructions on AIM and in reverse transactions into a range of investing companies.
-He was a founder director of Cleeve Capital plc (now Satellite Solutions plc) and Mithril Capital plc (now BeHeard Group plc), both of which were admitted to the Standard List of the London Stock Exchange, and took a leading role in the reconstruction and refinancing of AIM-quoted Kennedy Investments plc and 3Legs Resources plc (now SalvaRx plc).
-Peter is Chairman of AIM-quoted Pires Investments plc and URA Holdings plc.
+Peter Redmond is a corporate financier with some 40 years' experience in corporate finance and venture capital.
+He has acted on and assisted a wide range of companies to attain a listing over many years on the former Unlisted Securities Market, the Main Market of the London Stock Exchange and AIM, whether by IPO or in many cases via reverse takeovers, across a wide range of sectors, ranging from technology through financial services to natural resources and, in recent years has done so as a director and investor of the companies concerned.

+He was a founder director of Cleeve Capital plc (now BigBlu Operations Limited) and Mithril Capital plc, both formerly listed on AIM prior to reverse takeovers, and of Silver Falcon plc, the Company into which Hemogenyx Pharmaceuticals reversed, and he took a leading role in negotiating and effecting the reverse takeover.
+He undertook the same role in the rescue, reconstruction and refinancing of AIM-quoted 3Legs Resources plc (now SalvaRx Group plc) and now Standard Listed URA Holdings plc and several other companies, and took a significant active part in fundraising for the above companies.